metacpan/metacpan-cpan-extracted/distros/D/Data-Roundtrip/README.md

 the equivalent Perl data structure using `JSON::decode_json(Encode::encode_utf8($jsonstring))`.

-Returns the Perl data structure on success or `undef` on failure.
+It returns the Perl data structure on success or `undef` on failure.

 ## `perl2yaml`